jiaqiruan/PetSharingProject/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new match-up and post it
+3. as a user, I can create a new pet
-4. as a user, I can add matchAction to a match
+4. as a user, I can buy a pet from the store
-5. as a user, I can post comments on existing matches
+5. as a user, I can buy foods from the store
+6. as a user, I can buy toys from the store
+7. as a user, I can feed and give toy to my own pet
-6. as a user, I can view stats of teams and players
+8. as a user, I can look at other's pet and play with them

 ## Research Topics

 * (5 points) CSS modules
     * I want to learn and pratice using css modules so I think it will be a good fit if I add it to my project
     * using Sass
-* (4 points) Perform client side form validation using a JavaScript library
-    * if the match score is impossible, (100:200), an error message will appear in the dom
-    *
+* (5 points) Redux
+    * Redux is a great tool for managin states, (in my case the user's coins, the pets' hunger and mood stats), so I decided to learn it and use it
 * (5 points) React
     * used React as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points